-A Housing Needs Assessment was commissioned by QLDC in November 2019.
-The assessment found that housing demand will grow significantly over coming decades.
+A Housing Needs Assessment was commissioned by QLDC in November 2019, and updated in the QLDC Housing Development Capacity Assessment 2021.
+The assessment found that housing demand will grow significantly over coming decades, although potentially disrupted by the Covid-19 pandemic.
 Queenstown's population has grown rapidly since the 1970s (Figure 3) and has average 5% a year over the last 30 years.